WWE Magazine: Breaking kayfabe

 In the September 1993 issue, the magazine was to introduce a semi-regular feature titled "Now It's Our Turn", which was to present the WWF's official (non-kayfabe) explanations/defenses against accusations from former wrestlers and employees.
 Although one lengthy column focusing on Superstar Billy Graham was published, the feature did not appear again.

 WWE Kids Magazine

-WWE Kids Magazine launched in April 2008 and was a monthly magazine aimed at children aged 6–14.
-It is still being published in the United Kingdom though the US edition is no longer being published.
+WWE Kids Magazine was launched in April 2008 (US) / October 2008 (UK) as a monthly magazine aimed at children aged 6–14.
+It stopped being published in the United States in September 2014, but continued in the United Kingdom under a licensing agreement until December 2023.